dadflip/Maia/README.md

 ## Troubleshooting

-If you encounter any issues while using the assistant, you can check the "Troubleshooting" section of the [README.md](README.md) file for guidance.
+If you encounter any issues while using the assistant, you can check the Troubleshooting section of the **README.md** file for guidance.

 ## Contributing